ScribbleJ/TapStrapApp/README.md

 * Use the settings menu or the "Keyboard button" you just turned on to switch your default keyboard to the TapStrapIME.
 * Find someplace to input text and try it out.
 The provided config files should match the defaults in the TapStrap hardware.

+## USAGE NOTE:

+### JUST KEEP TAPPING.  // Hey, is this an app name?

+The way the tap timeout works in this app, the character you tap will be input when:

+1. As soon as you tap a different character/tap pattern.
+2. Instantly if you have no further options for this tap.
+3. After your configured timeout has expired; default is 300ms.
+The unlabeled slider in the app goes from 0 to 1 second.

+I think option 2 needs a little explanation; if you have only single taps configured and no double-taps, then every tap will be instantaneous.
+You can still use the entire keybaord; just use the map shifting to use multiple maps each of which only have single-taps.
+If that's your jam.
+I don't judge.
+Similarly, if you have double and triple taps configured, then when you reach the third tap the character(s) will be input instantly.

+Unless you have the tap Cycling option enabled, in which case you can keep tapping to cycle back to single-tap.

 ## Developer's Note(s)